bebraw/cv/cv.md

-# Juho Vepsäläinen - SurviveJS
+# Juho Vepsäläinen

-I exist in the intersection of development and marketing.
-I started my career as a developer but since then I've been exposed to different technologies and cultures.
-My strongest skillsets are organizational and I find myself using my development and marketing acumen to create value.

-Due to this, I'm a known figure in the community and an awarded author of a technical literature (SurviveJS).
-I've also hosted multiple technical conferences (React Finland, GraphQL Finland) as a (co-)director and helped to develop the business concepts.
+I've been working with computers since I was a small kid though I became more serious about programming only after starting at the university.
+It was during that time that I became interested in open source.
+Eventually the path led me to found my own company, SurviveJS Oy, built around educating people about JavaScript.
+I also became involved in the founding of Finland's first React and GraphQL conferences and at the moment operate as the director for the first one.

+I moved to Vienna from Finland around 2017 and since then I've become perhaps more cosmopolitan and cultural person.
+The time I've spent in Austria has made me appreciate Finnish culture and a return to the roots may be in order one day.

+By now, I'm an experienced developer, author, and consultant.
+I'm a known figure in the community and I've been awarded for my efforts (Blue Arrow Awards).

 ## Education - 2001-2004